Greetings once again, music lovers, thrill seekers, and conversationalists all across the fruited plain.

 I mean, you and McCain joined together in West Virginia on the second or third ballot to take the state for McCain.

-I mean, that's that's hard ball.
+I mean, that's hard ball.

 You know, it really wasn't us.